18th Massachusetts Infantry Regiment: 1864

+The regiment mustered out in September 1864.
+Men, who reenlisted or still had time left on their enlistment, were transferred to the 32nd Regiment Massachusetts Volunteer Infantry.

 After the war

 An association of the 18th Massachusetts Veterans was formed and met on an annual basis from 1866, with the last known reunion occurring at Hyde Park, MA in 1924.
 Through the efforts of Lieutenant Amasa Guild, the group was able to retrieve the State Colors in 1905 from the Museum of the Confederacy.
 The Colors had been lost in the Second Battle of Bull Run in 1862 and captured.

 The association attempted to put together an official history of the regiment but was never able to agree on it and abandoned the project.